dfds/docker-script-template/README.md

 dfdsdk/hello
 ```

-There is a script in this template project that can be used to set your Docker Hub repostory name
+There is a script in this template project that can be used to set your Docker Hub repository name
 in the pipelines, so it knows where to push the built images.
 Run *setImageName.sh* and follow the on-screen instructions.

 ### Update pipelines